FREE SHIPPING ON EVERY ORDER

 On the other hand, porch swings are swinging wooden bench-like seats intended for adults.
 Its suspension chains are mounted to the porch ceiling, and the seat is typically large enough to seat about three people, with an armrest at opposite ends.

-Now that you know the difference between a porch swing and a glider, the next question is how to choose the right furniture for your home.
+Now that you know the difference between a porch swing and a glider, the next question is how to choose the right patio furniture for your home.
 Take a look at some of the bench glider's advantages to see if you should get one for your porch.

 Unlike a wooden or metal chair swing wherein you have to leave space behind, and in front of it, a glider has fixed dimensions for its movement.
 It's predetermined how much space you need to accommodate it.
 Furthermore, you don't need to find a place to hang it.

 Unlike rocking chairs, when you sit on a porch glider, its base stays in place.
 Rocking chairs tend to move around the place a lot, and the rocking motion tends to scrape floors.
-This is especially obvious in tiled or hardwood floors.
+This is especially obvious on tiled or hardwood floors.

 Rockers tend to move fast and topple over, causing accidents.
 While adults may have more sense to be careful, little children may have frequent accidents with rockers.
 A glider stays on its base and slides smoothly and efficiently, making it safe for everyone.
 There is also no fear of little hands that might get caught by chair rockers.

 While the rocker may have won the hearts of many stylish homeowners, the porch glider has evolved into a stylish and functional alternative to outdoor seating.
 These days, there are cushioned porch gliders that make the experience more relaxing.